 We recognise that our colleagues underpin the performance and success of our business and active engagement has never been more important in the current social, economic and political environment.

-The Group organises a number of colleague engagement initiatives to complement the existing team briefings, continuous improvement workshops, newsletters and health and safety forums currently in place, including:
+The Group organises a number of colleague engagement initiatives to complement the existing team briefings, continuous improvement workshops and health and safety forums currently in place, including:

-• colleague focus groups with the designated Non-executive Director, Alison Littley, to ensure workforce views are heard by the Board;
+- Regular colleague focus groups with the designated Non-executive Director, Alison Littley, to ensure workforce views are heard by the Board

-• group-wide ‘Pulse’ and ‘Safety, Health, Environment and Quality’ staff surveys, to provide invaluable insight into how our colleagues feel;
+- Group-wide ‘Pulse’ staff surveys, to provide invaluable insight into how our colleagues feel

-• enhancement of colleague facilities and rest-room arrangements, as part of overall staff welfare improvements; and
+- Enhancement of colleague facilities and rest-room arrangements, as part of overall staff welfare improvements

 In addition, the Board assesses and monitors culture through:

 The Board is satisfied the above practices and behaviours throughout the Group are developing well to support improved employee engagement.
-In addition, as set out in ‘Valuing our people’, we have a number of in-progress and planned initiatives to improve our employee value proposition and retention rates, and drive down labour turnover.
+In addition, as set out in ‘People First’ on pages 38 to 41, we have a number of in-progress and planned initiatives to improve our employee value proposition and retention rates, and drive down labour turnover.

 STATEMENT OF COMPLIANCE WITH THE CODEplus

-It is the Board’s view that, during 2022, Eurocell plc was in compliance with the relevant provisions set out in the Code in all material respects except for Provision 38.
+It is the Board’s view that, during 2023, Eurocell plc was in compliance with the relevant provisions set out in the Code in all material respects except for Provision 38 for the period up to Mark Kelly’s retirement on 11 May 2023.

 Provision 38 provides that Executive Director pension contribution rates (or payments in lieu) should be in line with those available to the workforce.
-Our incumbent Executive Directors’ pension contribution rates, while in line with the policy for existing Executive Directors, did not match the wider workforce during the year, although they have been subsequently adjusted from 1 January 2023 onwards – see below for further details.
+For the period from 1 January 2023 up to his retirement at the AGM on 11 May 2023, Mark Kelly’s pension contribution rates did not match the wider workforce during that period.

 ANNUAL GENERAL MEETINGplus

-The notice of our AGM, together with the Directors’ voting recommendations on the resolutions to be proposed, is included on a separate circular to shareholders and will be dispatched at least 20 working days before the meeting.
-The notice will be available to view at investors.eurocell.co.uk
+The notice of our AGM, together with the Directors’ voting recommendations on the resolutions to be proposed, is included on a separate circular to shareholders and will be dispatched at least 21 clear days before the meeting.
+The notice will be available to view at investors.eurocell.co.uk.

-All Directors intend to attend the AGM, including the Chairs of the Audit and Risk, Remuneration and Nomination Committees, who are available to answer questions.
+All Directors intend to attend the AGM, including the Chairs of the Audit and Risk, Remuneration, Nomination and Social Values and ESG Committees, who are available to answer questions.
 The Board welcomes questions from shareholders who have an opportunity to raise issues informally or formally before or during the meeting.

 For each proposed resolution, the proxy appointment forms provide shareholders with the option to direct their proxy vote either for or against the resolution or to withhold their vote.
 The proxy form and any announcement of the results of a vote make it clear that a ‘vote withheld’ is not a vote in law and will not be counted in the calculation of the proportion of the votes for and against the resolution.